luisdiogo2071317/azure-docs.pt-pt/articles/iot-central/howto-create-telemetry-rules.md

    ![Configurar ação](media\howto-create-telemetry-rules\Configure_Action.png)

 1. Para guardar a regra, escolha **guardar**.
 A regra for executada dentro de alguns minutos e inicia a monitorização de envio de telemetria para seu aplicativo.
-Quando a condição especificada na regra corresponde, a regra for acionada a ação de e-mail configurado.
+Quando for cumprida a condição especificada na regra, a regra for acionada a ação de e-mail configurado.

-1. Escolher **feito** para sair do **Editar modelo** modo.
+1. Selecione **Concluído** para sair do modo **Editar Modelo**.

 Pode adicionar outras ações para a regra, como o Microsoft Flow e webhooks.
 Pode adicionar até 5 ações por regra.